 - Provider agencies and practitioners adhere to all Medicaid requirements. - Provider agencies adhere to cultural competency guidelines - Provider agencies must be knowledgeable and have experience in trauma-informed care and working with individuals from the cultural groups of those being served. - The provider agency ensures that staff receive Mandated Reporting training which is provided throughout New York State and Personal Safety in the Community training prior to service delivery. - The provider agency ensures that practitioners maintain the licensure necessary to provide services under their scope of practice under State law if applicable. - The provider agency ensures that any insurance required by the designating state agency is obtained and maintained. - The provider agency ensures that any safety precautions needed to protect the child population served are taken as necessary and required by the designating State agency.

-Individual Staff Qualifications: - Minimum qualification of a high school diploma, high school equivalency preferred or a State Education Commencement Credential (e.g. SACC or CDOS) with related human service experience.
-Direct service workers must have background checks. - Preferred experience working with children/youth.
+Individual Staff Qualifications: - Minimum qualification for Level I practitioner requires a high school diploma, high school equivalency preferred or a State Education Commencement Credential (e.g. SACC or CDOS) with related human service experience.
+Direct service workers must have background checks.
+Preferred experience working with children/youth. - Minimum qualification for Level II practitioner requires a Bachelor's degree plus two years of related experience.
+Preferred experience with a Master's degree in Education or a Master's degree in Human Services field plus one year of applicable experience.